xspy7592/x/README.md

 - 📫 You can reach me via email at xspy60@gmail.com
 - 🌐 Connect with me on linkedin.com/in/yamin-binyoosuf-598967215
-- 📸 Follow me on at x @yaminbinyoosuf
+- 📸 Follow me on at x.com @yaminbinyoosuf

 ## Future Plans